kimbi619/kimbi619/README.md

-- 👋 Hi, I’m @kimbi619
+- 👋 Hi, I’m @ki
-- 👀 I’m interested in javaScript
-- 🌱 I’m currently learning react js and php
+- 🌱 I’m currently learning golang
-- 💞️ I’m looking to collaborate on javaScript related projects
+- 💞
 - 📫 You can reach me on twitter at https://twitter.com/DarlingtonKimbi

 <!---